Free Reformed Churches of North America

 The Free Reformed Churches of North America (FRCNA) is a theologically conservative federation of churches in the Dutch Calvinist tradition with congregations in the United States and Canada.
 It officially adopted its current name in 1974.

 These churches together confess the Bible to be the Word of God and believe it is faithfully summarized by the Belgic Confession, Heidelberg Catechism, and Canons of Dort.
 This denomination adheres to the five points of Calvinism.
-It is affiliated with the Christian Reformed Churches in the Netherlands (Christelijke Gereformeerde Kerken - CGKN).
+It is affiliated with the Christian Reformed Churches in the Netherlands (Christelijke Gereformeerde Kerken).

 Despite similar naming styles, the Free Reformed Churches of North America should not be confused with the Free Reformed Churches of Australia or Free Reformed Churches of South Africa.

 Basic beliefs and doctrines

 Church

 The Free Reformed Churches see the church as a community of people who believe in Jesus Christ.
 They believe that the church is a divine institution, for three reasons: